 According to Forbes, Denver is ranked #2 for the best place to launch a start-up.
 For the Enterprise Challenge, you and your team will go through the initial stages of creating your own start-up.
 You will learn the latest skills in design thinking, ideation and innovation.
 This challenge is foundational to the program, because nothing develops initiative, encourages innovation or teaches you what you don’t know about business like starting a business.

 Working with local partners, you will make a positive impact in a high need area.

 Facing constrained resources, you will apply your learning to help others by demonstrating measurable progress on a social improvement initiative.
-The initiative could be a sustainability/social responsibility challenge, a troublesome issue for a nonprofit or NGO, or another form of social impact.
+The initiative could be a sustainability/social responsibility challenge, a troublesome issue for a nonprofit or another form of social impact.
 Your work will benefit society while you learn how to work in particularly ambiguous situations facing complex, difficult problems.

 THE CORPORATE CHALLENGE

 Working in a team, you will play the outside consultant role and provide value to corporate partners.
 Solve business problems and implement solutions.

 Centered on solving a problem while developing a value-creation opportunity in a working corporation, this challenge develops your ability to work in complex organizations—and to see what it takes to transform your academic training into real-world outcomes.